graypants/mraid_cn/mraid_en.md

 In addition to the state of the ad container, it is possible that the container is loaded off-screen as part of an application's buffer to help provide a smooth user experience.
 This is especially prevalent in apps that employ scrolling views or in interstitial ads, for example between levels of a game.

 The isViewable method returns whether the ad container is currently on or off the screen.
-The viewableChange event fires when the ad moves from on-screen to off-screen and vice versa.￼For a two-piece expandable ad, when the ad state is expanded, isViewable will return an answer based on the viewability of the expanded piece of the ad.
+The viewableChange event fires when the ad moves from on-screen to off-screen and vice versa.
+For a two-piece expandable ad, when the ad state is expanded, isViewable will return an answer based on the viewability of the expanded piece of the ad.

 In any situation where an ad may be loaded offscreen, it is a good practice for the ad to check on its viewable state and/or register for viewableChange before taking any action.